A Guided Cruise: the Past and Present of Helsinki Region Archipelago

 Photo: JT-Line Oy / Omar El Mrabt

 Upon arriving to Pentala, we get acquainted with the Archipelago Museum – an old fisherman’s estate that has been turned into an open area museum.
-A special guided tour to “Gurli’s House” is included.
-This home museum represents the life of the last local person living in the house – the fisherman’s widow Gurli Nyholm in 1986.
+A guided tour around the museum area is included.

-On the trip back we will enjoy traditional Finnish salmon soup, coffee service, and the beautiful nature of our archipelago.
+On the trip to Pentala we will enjoy traditional Finnish salmon soup, and on the trip back coffee and dessert service, and the beautiful nature of our archipelago.

 Departure time: on demand

-Incl. the guided cruise, entrance tickets and a special guided tour to “Gurli’s House” on the island of Pentala, and lunch serving onboard and Finnish VAT.
-(The example price is calculated based on a group of 50 people, and when the vessel is M/s Ilves.)
+• Incl. the guided cruise, a special guided tour on the island of Pentala, and lunch serving onboard and Finnish VAT.

 Booking >>